-However, some germs were present in all the natural sources, and in plastic water jugs in people's homes.
+There were some germs in the other natural water sources tested, including rain water stored in plastic jugs in people's homes.
+This means that people could possibly get sick when drinking water from these sources.
 These germs probably come from animals rather than humans, and it is normal to find them in natural surface sources.
-However, people could possibly get sick when drinking water from these sources.